 Power VM stuck in “shutdown” state.

-Description – If you shut down a Power A particular type of CPU that supports IBM i, AIX, and Linux in Skytap Cloud.
+Description – If you shut down a Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap Cloud.
 VM from the Environment Details page before it has completed startup, it may get stuck in the “shutting down” state.

 Click on the VM tile in the Environment Details page to connect to the Power VM using the SRA client.

 - In the SRA client view, type shutdown, and then press Enter to shut down the AIX guest OS.

 Backspace and Delete keys don’t work for an AIX VM in the SRA client

 Description – The Backspace and Delete keys don’t function as expected in ksh, the default shell in AIX.